kartonfarkas/api_docs/source/suite/emails/email_update.rst

      - Additional tracking parameters are not enabled.
      - If the "Enable additional campaign specific tracking params" feature is not enabled, then additional_linktracking_parameters cannot be set.
 Ask for this feature from your Account Manager.
+   * - 400
+     - 6039
+     - Campaign language is invalid
+     - For available languages see the /languages api.
+   * - 400
+     - 6040
+     - Campaign subject is invalid
+     - The subject of a campaign can not be empty.
+   * - 400
+     - 6041
+     - Campaign source cannot be changed for template based campaigns
+     - Only custom-html campaigns can have custom text or html source.